dnth/yolov5-torchscript-flutter-blogpost/README.md

-# Inference on the Edge: Optimized Sparse YOLOv5 with Torchscript and Flutter on Android
+# YOLOv5 at the Edge: Fast Inference on Android with Torchscript and Flutter

 A companion repo for the blog post.